mnz1988/stable-diffusion-guide/README.md

 3. Run the program.
 You will see a few options.
 First, turn on **medvram** and **xformers**.
 You may skip medvram if you have 12 or more GB of VRAM.

-4. Set your *Additional Launch Options* to: `--opt-channelslast --no-half-vae`
+4. Set your *Additional Launch Options* to: `--opt-channelslast --no-half-vae` .
+Any extra options should be separated by spaces.
     * If your graphics card has less than 8 GB of VRAM, add `--opt-split-attention-v1` as it may lower vram usage even further.
     * If you want to run the program from your computer but want to use it in another device, such as your phone, add `--listen`.
-Then, use your computer's local IP in the same WiFi network to access the interface.
+After launching, use your computer's local IP in the same WiFi network to access the interface.
     * Full list of possible parameters [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)

 5. Click **Launch** and wait for a browser window to open with the interface.
 It may take a while the first time.

 6. The page is now open.
 It's your own private website.
 The starting page is where you can make your images.
 But first, we'll go to the **Settings** tab.
 There will be sections of settings on the left.
     * In the *Stable Diffusion* section, scroll down and increase **Clip Skip** from 1 to 2.
 This is said to produce better images, specially for anime.
-    * In the *User Interface* section, scroll down to **Quicksettings list** and change it to `sd_model_checkpoint, sd_vae`.
+    * In the *User Interface* section, scroll down to **Quicksettings list** and change it to `sd_model_checkpoint, sd_vae`
     * Scroll back up, click the big orange **Apply settings** button, then **Reload UI** next to it.

-7. You can now generate some images, but you only have the basic model available.
+7. You are more than ready to generate some images, but you only have the basic model available.
 It's not great, at most it can make some paintings.
 Also, what are all of these options?
-See [below](#start) to get started.
+See [below ▼](#start) to get started.

 &nbsp;